s-gerrity/seinfeld-site/README.md

 The Ultimate Seinfeld Experience is a fan site where visitors can chat with different character bots, access a live countdown to the shows' holiday 'Festivus', view recent Tweets from some of the actors, and search for restaurants nearby according to food categories referenced on the program.

-### Technologies required (besides typical Hackbright tech stack)
+### Technologies required

-- Twitter API, Yelp API, Google Maps API, Tweepy, Arrow, Bootstrap
+- Twitter API, Yelp API, Google Maps API, Tweepy, Arrow, Bootstrap, Flask, Jinja, PostgreSQL, JQuery

 ### Data